sethryder/digitalocean_wordpress_ansible/README.md

-## WordPress+Nginx+PHP-FPM+MariaDB Deployment (for Digital Ocean CentOS 7.1)
+## WordPress Deployment (for Digital Ocean CentOS 7.1)

-This is a slightly modified playbook of the Ansible example playbook made to work on CentOS 7.1 on Digital Ocean.
+This is a modified playbook of the Ansible example playbook modified to work on CentOS 7.1 on Digital Ocean.

 - Requires Ansible 1.2 or newer